Guardianship of Thorn Abbey

 No Royal fiefdom

-Although the foregoing shows a clear relationship of the Roman kings with the abbey, the abbey was not a fiefdom.
-The territory of Thorn was to be regarded as so-called "allodial," free property, and had no feudal lord in the person of king or emperor.
-Much more, in the situation of the abbey of Thorn, there was a (unilateral) grant (or rather, recognition) of rights of the abbey without any quid pro quo in the form of military support to the feudal lord, requests for money or levies.
+Although the foregoing indicates a clear relationship between the Roman Catholic kings and the abbey, the abbey was not a fief of the Empire.
+The territory of Thorn was considered “allodial,” or freehold, and had no feudal lord in the person of a king or emperor.
+Rather, the situation of the Abbey of Thorn involved a (unilateral) grant (or rather: recognition) of the abbey’s rights without any corresponding obligation in the form of military support to the feudal lord, tribute, or taxes.

 Guardianship of the abbey

-Although no feudal once-only loyalty payment can be found in the documents, a charter of 1102 shows that there was actually some dependence of the abbey on neighbouring territorial lords.
-In it, Anselm, as a freeman, "by the hand of Gerard, Count of Gelre," transferred his daughter Mechteld "to the altar of the abbey of Thorn" (charter no. 5).
-From this, a form of "altar guardianship," that is, secular protection of an ecclesiastical institution, could be inferred from the count.
+Although no feudal grant is mentioned in the documents, a charter from 1102 shows that there was in fact a certain degree of dependence on the abbey on the part of neighboring local lords.
+In it, Anselm, as a free man,“by the hand of Gerard, Count of Gelre,” betrothed his daughter Mechteld “to the altar of the Abbey of Thorn” (charter no. 5).
+From this, a form of “altar guardianship”—that is, secular protection of an ecclesiastical institution—on the part of the count can be inferred.

-By a charter of 1263 (charter no. 20), the convent of Thorn declare that some named members and many others belonging to the church family owe an annual head duty (= tax) to the church and that they "shall have no other guardian than the church of Thorn."
-This is not to say that there is no guardianship of the abbey as an institution, but it does show the need of the abbess and convent not to depend on territorial lords or anyone outside the abbey.
+In a charter dated 1263 (Charter No. 20), the convent of Thorn declared that certain named members and many others belonging to the church community were liable to pay an annual tithe (= tax) to the church and that they“shall have no other guardian than the church of Thorn.”
+This does not mean that the abbey as an institution did not exercise any authority, but it does demonstrate the abbess’s and the convent’s desire not to be dependent on local lords or anyone else outside the abbey.

 One charter dealing with an issue (see theme 6) is that of 12 December 1282, in which Count Reinoud I of Gelre and Duke of Limburg charters that Willem II, lord of Horne and Altena, relinquishes all levies and stipends as guardian of the Land of Thorn (charter no. 47).

-From this it can be concluded that a certain guardianship did exist, exercised by the lords of Horne.
-Their territory bordered on that of the abbey of Thorn.
-However, it also shows the abbey's desire to be relieved of the financial burdens of that guardianship.
-The next topic (no. 5) shows that this buying off of the levies and requests for money led to great problems and conflicts with guardian Gerard of Horne, a struggle that was only settled in 1320.
+It can be inferred from this that a certain form of guardianship did exist, exercised by the lords of Horne.
+Their territory bordered that of Thorn Abbey.
+But it also reveals the abbey’s desire to be relieved of the financial burdens of that guardianship.
+The following section (No. 5) shows that this redemption of the levies and dues led to major problems and conflicts with the guardian Gerard van Horne, a dispute that was not settled until 1320.

 The relationship between the Counts of Gelre and the Lords of Horne is unclear, as far as the guardianship of Thorn is concerned.
 We may assume that the renunciation of the requests for money of subordinates by the lords of Horne weakened their rule over the abbey, which may have worked to the advantage of the counts of Gelre.